Pancreatitis In Your Dog

-Repeated bouts of acute pancreatic attacks eventually destroy the organs ability to produce digestive enzymes.
+Repeated bouts of acute pancreatitis or a smoldering issue eventually destroy your dog’s ability to produce digestive pancreatic enzymes : trypsin , chymotrypsin, lipase , phospholipase A2, lysophospholipase, cholesterol esteraseand amylase .
 Much of the acinar tissue you see in the diagram at the top of this page (microscopic photo A) are replaced by scar tissue and inflammatory cells (microscopic photo B).
 (The term for this is exocrine pancreatic insufficiency or EPI)

 You might observe recurrent bouts of cramping, abdominal pain and tenderness, arched back, reluctance to move, little or no appetite and transient depression over an extended period if your pet journeys into the chronic form of pancreatitis.